Owain Wyn Evans: Awards and accolades

 Evans has featured on the WalesOnline 'Pinc List' of the most influential LGBTQ people from Wales on numerous occasions.

 In July 2019, Evans was awarded Best TV Presenter at the O2 Media Awards for Yorkshire and Humber.

 In November 2021, Evans was awarded the Best Regional Presenter and Best Breakthrough Talent awards at the Royal Television Society North West Awards.

 Evans received an honorary doctorate from the University of Bolton in July 2022 for outstanding contribution to broadcasting, becoming Doctor of Arts.
 He was asked to perform a drum solo during the ceremony, with the university donating £10 to the appeal for Ukraine for every drum beat, up to a maximum of £1,000.

 Personal life

 Evans was born in Ammanford, Carmarthenshire, Wales.
+At the age of 17 Evans came out as gay to friends and family members.

 Evans has spoken out about homophobic abuse received on Twitter for his presenting style and continues to be vocal in his support for the LGBTQ community.

 On 11 March 2017, Evans married his long-term partner Arran Rees in London.